ocsoares/twitch-mention-notifier/README.md

 ## Features ✨

 -   Receive notifications when you are mentioned in Twitch chats 🔔

 -   Notifies when you are mentioned with "@" and also without, so both "@JohnDoe" and "JohnDoe", for example, will activate notifications 💬

+-   The matching is **case-insensitive**, meaning that it **will work** regardless of whether the mention is in uppercase or lowercase, so "@johndoe" or "JoHNdOe" will work ⌨️

 -   Click on the notification to open the mentioned chat in a new browser tab 📢